 Orlando, FL USA

-Alga was established in 1917 by Pressbyrån AB, a company that sold newspapers, magazines and stationary as well as other things in kiosks, very often situated on railway stations and the like.
-In the beginning Alga was not a games company but rather the printing arm of Pressbyrån AB, being responsible for the aforementioned stationary items.
+Alga was established in 1917 by Pressbyrån AB, a company that sold newspapers, magazines and stationery as well as other things in kiosks, very often situated on railway stations and the like.
+In the beginning Alga was not a games company but rather the printing arm of Pressbyrån AB, being responsible for the aforementioned stationery items.

 The name Alga is derived from the names of the wifes of the two Pressbyrån directors that founded Alga: one wife was called Anna Lundqvist (A L) and the other one Anna Gadh (G A), hence ALGA.
-It is still possible to find Alga stationary like post cards, collector's book marks and other stationaries at internet auctions etc.
+It is still possible to find Alga stationery like post cards, collector's book marks and other stationery at internet auctions etc.

 By 1930 both Pressbyrån (incl.
 Alga) and Ã…hlÃ©n & Ã…kerlund (Åetå) had become companies in the group of Bonniers.
 Games came into Alga in 1938 when Bonniers transferred the Monopoly game license from Åhlén & Åkerlund to Alga.
 The license also applied to Finland and Norway.
 (The Bonnier connection also meant that Alga published childrens books and comic magazines during the 1940's!)

 The growth in the field of games was however rather slow, after about 15 years Alga had released approx. 25 games.
 But as Swedes, and not only the children but adults too, really got the game playing going, more releases were made.
 In 1963 - the year when the famous slogan "Alla spelar Alga" ("Everybody Plays Alga") was coined - Alga had a record number of games in their catalogue: 35.